 The images and diagrams shown here are in no way exhaustive.
 These are just a few examples of how you might set up a metering system, and are simply intend to show what is possible.
-Each v.4 Omnimeter can count pulses from up to three water and/or gas meters.
+Each v.4 or v.5 Omnimeter can count pulses from up to three water and/or gas meters.
 These are the options that you might consider for your metering setup:

 - Do I want to meter electricity and/or water and/or gas?

 - If you want to meter electricity, what type of electrical system is it and how many CTs will you need?